rackerlabs/support-how-to/content/how-to/cloud-servers/elliptic-curve-operations/index.md

     -----END PUBLIC KEY-----

-This format is used to store all types of public keys in OpenSSL, not just EC keys.

-It is possible to create a public key file from a private key file, although
+Use the following command to create a public key file from a private key file in PEM format.
+Note that it is not possible to create a private key file from a public key file.
-not the other way around, as shown in the following example:

 `openssl ec -in ecprivkey.pem -pubout -out ecpubkey.pem`

-As above, a DER-encoded version can be created using "-outform DER" by using the following command:
+Use the following command to create a public key file from a private key file in DER format:

 `openssl ec -in ecprivkey.pem -pubout -outform DER -out ecpubkey.der`

 ### Generating EC keys and parameters

-An EC parameters file contains all of the information necessary to define an elliptic curve that you can then use for cryptographic operations (for OpenSSL, this means ECDH and ECDSA).
-OpenSSL contains a large set of predefined curves that you can use.
-You can obtain the full list of built-in curves by using the following command:
+The EC parameters file contains all the information necessary to define an elliptic curve for cryptographic operations.
+OpenSSL uses ECDH and ECDSA algorithms.
+Use the following command to obtain a list of built-in curves:

 `openssl ecparam -list_curves`

-You can generate an EC parameters file for any of the built-in named curves by using the following command:
+Use the following command to generate an EC parameters file of curve `secp256k1`:

 `openssl ecparam -name secp256k1 -out secp256k1.pem`

-Replace `secp256k1` with whichever curve you are interested in.
+Replace `secp256k1` with any other name obtained from the `openssl ecparam -list_curves` command.

-You can generate keys by using the `ecparam` command, either through a pre-existing parameters file or directly by selecting the name of the curve.
-To generate a private/public key pair from a pre-existing parameters file, use the following command:
+You can generate keys by using the `ecparam` command, either by using a pre-existing parameters file or by using the name of the curve.
+Use the following command to generate a private/public key pair from a parameters file:

 `openssl ecparam -in secp256k1.pem -genkey -noout -out secp256k1-key.pem`

-To do the equivalent operation without a parameters file, use the following:
+Use the following command to generate a private/public key pair from the name of the curve:

 `openssl ecparam -name secp256k1 -genkey -noout -out secp256k1-key.pem`

-Information on the parameters used to generate the key are embedded in the key file itself.

-By default, when creating a parameters file or generating a key, OpenSSL only stores the name of the curve in the generated parameters file or key file, not the full set of explicit parameters associated with that name.
-For example:
+The key file has the information of the parameters used to generate the key embedded.
+OpenSSL stores the name of the curve in the parameters file or the key file.
+It does not explicitly store the full set of parameters associated with the name by default.
+Use the following command to confirm the name of the curve in the parameters file:

 `openssl ecparam -in secp256k1.pem -text -noout`

-This command simply confirms the name of the curve in the parameters file by printing the following:
+Example output:

 `ASN1 OID: secp256k1`

-If you want to examine the specific details of the parameters associated with a particular-named curve, you can achieve this by using the following command:
+Use the following command to list parameter details from a parameters file:

 `openssl ecparam -in secp256k1.pem -text -param_enc explicit -noout`

-The command shows the details for a built-in named curve from a file, but you can also do directly by using the `-name` argument instead of `-in`.
-The output looks similar to the following:
+Use the following command to list parameter details from the name of a curve, substituting the name of the curve accordingly:

+`openssl ecparam -name secp256k1 -text -param_enc explicit -noout`

+Example output:

     Field Type: prime-field
     Prime: